Taking Control of Your Health: Overcoming Obstacles

-While you may think you’re the only one.
-I assure you, you’re not alone.
-I think our crazy, busy world has created a culture of busyness and overdoing, to the point where we no longer have the time, the motivation or the ability to properly look after ourselves.
+While you may think you’re the only one, I assure you you’re not alone.
+Our crazy, busy world has created a culture of busyness and overdoing to the point where we no longer have the time, motivation, or ability to properly care for ourselves.

 You need rest

-But you see, we can’t expect our bodies to be capable of running so efficiently for so long if we don’t have proper rest.
-If we don’t slow down long enough to listen to what our body needs.
-If we don’t fuel our body and soul sufficiently.
-And if we aren’t addressing the emotional and relational components of our well-being.
+But you see, we can’t expect our bodies to run efficiently for so long if we don’t get proper rest, slow down long enough to listen to our bodies, fuel our bodies and souls sufficiently, and address the emotional and relational components of our well-being.

 Sure, you might intellectually know that you need to meditate daily, eat homemade foods, exercise for at least 30 minutes, do stretches, lift weights, connect with your loved ones, and so on.

 I know it’s hard.
-Especially when you’re busy, when you have kids when you’re tired and unmotivated.
+Especially when you’re busy, when you have kids, or when you’re tired and unmotivated.
 But what happens when you run out of time entirely, when you reach that point, somewhere in your 40s or 50s, when the doc. says:

-“nope, there’s nothing left to do but to cut it out, or use this medication”
+“Nope, there is nothing left to do but to cut it out or use this medication”

 Or some other last-resort medical treatment.

-For you see, it’s the things that you choose to do daily, the way that you think about things, the way you approach your feelings, and the way that you talk to yourself that influences your long-term health.
+You see, your long-term health is influenced by the things you choose to do daily, the way you think about things, the way you approach your feelings, and the way you talk to yourself.

 The influence of society on health

-But if we can isolate ourselves from this overculture and draw in our energy for ourselves.
-And look inwardly, for a very long time, not looking out, but in.
-We can begin to truly see that what we are doing is slowly eating away at us.
-Those tiny decisions that we think won’t affect our health, will, in the long term contribute to chronic health conditions.
+But if we can isolate ourselves from this overculture, draw in our energy, and look inwardly for a very long time, not looking out but in, we can begin to truly see that what we are doing is slowly eating away at us.
+Those tiny decisions that we think won’t affect our health will, in the long term, contribute to chronic health conditions.

 And once we reach that point, we will realise that it’s all gone too far.
 How did this happen?
 It seems like it crept up overnight.